Moh-Snoussi/simple-chat-widget/readme.md

 [![npm version](https://badge.fury.io/js/no-brainer-chat-widget.svg)](https://badge.fury.io/js/no-brainer-chat-widget)

-No Brainer Chat Widget is a lightweight and customizable chat widget npm library that allows you to easily add a chat feature to your web application.
+Simplest Chat Widget is a lightweight and customizable chat widget library that allows you to easily add a chat feature to your web application.
 It's designed to be simple and easy to use, with minimal setup required.

 ## Demo